Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 2025 Fall Antiques Show | October 9 – 26

-There's more to Round Top than shopping.
+There's more to Round Top than antiquing.
 Live music, gallery exhibitions, fashion shows and dinner experiences abound this fall.

-There’s more to Round Top than just shopping.
+There’s more to Round Top than just antiques.
 We’ve compiled a list of upcoming special events both during the antiques show and beyond.
-From live music and gallery exhibitions, and fashion shows to dinner experiences, there’s plenty to do in our little neck of the woods.
-Be sure to check roundtop.com for updates.
+From live music and gallery exhibitions, to fashion shows and communal dinner experiences, there’s plenty to do in our little neck of the woods.
+Be sure to check this article on roundtop.com for updates.
+New events will be added here as details and ticket links become available.

 October